brandur/sorg/content/drafts/webhooks.md

 !fig src="/assets/webhooks/send-test-webhook.png" caption="Sending a test webhook in Stripe's dashboard."

-Seasoned developers will know that manual testing is never enough.
-It'll get a program working today, and it'll probably stay working tomorrow, but without more comprehensive CI something's likely to go wrong over a period of years.
+Most developers will know that manual testing is never enough.
+It'll get a program working today, and that program will probably stay working tomorrow, but without more comprehensive CI something's likely to break given a long enough timeline.

 ### No ordering guarantees (#order)